etpinard/lint/README.md

 `standard` assumes that everybody writes bleeding edge JS, unfortunately.

-Luckily, the [`standard-engine`](https://github.com/flet/standard-engine) module makes this very write custom linters like this thing here. :beers:
+Luckily, the [`standard-engine`](https://github.com/flet/standard-engine) module makes is very easy to write custom linters like this thing here. :beers:

 ## Possible new rules down the road